timelockcoin/tym/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The TimelockCoin Core translation maintainers include *Fuzzbawls*.
-You can find them, and others, in the [TimelockCoin Discord](https://discord.timelockcoin.org).
+The timelockcoin translation maintainers include *Fuzzbawls*.
+You can find them, and others, in the [timelockcoin Discord](https://discord.gg/RpBXAnvp7k).

 Announcements will be posted during application pre-releases to notify translators to check for updates.